SambaNamuduri/legendary-octo-umbrella/README.md

-This Repo is for learning Core Java, Data Structures and Algorithms using Michael GoodRich, N.Karumuchi,Elements of programming.
+This Repo is for learning Core Java, Data Structures and Algorithms using Michael GoodRich and Narasimha Karumanchi ,Elements of programming.